 Emissions from air traffic and the value chain

-The largest aviation-related greenhouse gas emissions come from the air traffic itself.
+The largest aviation-related greenhouse gas emissions come from air traffic itself.

-Norwegian aviation is working together toward the goal of becoming fossil-free by 2050.
-Collaboration is crucial; for example, the implementation of curved arrivals requires cooperation between airlines, air navigation services, airports, and the Civil Aviation Authority.
+Key actors within Norwegian aviation are working together toward the goal of fossil-free domestic aviation by 2050.
+Collaboration is crucial.
+For example, the implementation of curved arrivals is a key emissions reduction measure but requires cooperation between airlines, air navigation services, airports, and the Civil Aviation Authority.

 Aircraft manufacturers are developing entirely new and more energy-efficient planes, but they are also implementing comprehensive measures on existing fleets to reduce fuel consumption and greenhouse gas emissions.
 Norwegian airlines continue to work on energy efficiency and are continuously upgrading and renewing their fleets.
 In the 20 years before the pandemic, more energy-efficient engines, improved aerodynamics, lower weight, and more seats contributed to more than halving emissions per passenger kilometer.